yangfuchun/Udacity_Data_Scientist_Nanodegree_Projects/README.md

 #### List of python libraries used
 `pandas` `numpy` `pyspark` `matplotlib` `seaborn`

+For a more detailed blog post please refer to this one: https://medium.com/@yangfchn/sparkify-project-predicting-user-churn-with-apache-spark-ae528e773af0

 ## Acknowledgements
 - Udacity for providing an excellent Data Scientist training program